 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are a lot more costly than phone calls made outside of jail.
+Jail phone calls are a lot more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the jail rules, an inmate’s ability to use the phone could be reduced or forbidden.

 The Orange County Jail phone number is: 845-291-7713

 Any mail that you send to an inmate must be mailed using US Postal Service.
 You must not use any other method of delivery.
 You must write or type the name, inmate ID number, and jail address on the letter.
 Do not send a package, padded envelope, plastic bag, or an envelope containing metal parts.
 Any mail sent to inmates is opened and examined by staff, and the mail will get sent back if it can’t be delivered.

 Use this address when sending a letter to an inmate at Orange County Jail: